anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Registrar-Agent {#agent_component}

-The Registrar-Agent is a new component in BRSKI-PRM that provides a store and forward communication path with secure message passing between pledges in responder mode and the domain registrar.
-It uses its own end-entity (EE) certificate and corresponding credentials (i.e., private key) for TLS client authentication and for signing agent-signed data objects.
+The Registrar-Agent uses its own EE certificate and corresponding credentials (i.e., private key) for TLS client authentication and for signing agent-signed data objects.

 The Registrar-Agent EE certificate MUST include a SubjectKeyIdentifier as defined in {{Section 4.2.1.2 of !RFC5280}}, which is used as a reference within agent-signed data objects as defined in {{jws-asd}}.
 Note that this is an additional requirement for issuing the Registrar-Agent EE certificate.